Bonfida/bonfida-dev-guide/README.md

 This repo contains the source for the Bonfida dev guide which can be found [here]().

-To work on the book and compile it :
+To work on the book and compile it:

 ## Installing mdbook